-March 4, 2021

-Community Development Block Grant Committee

-Via email: CDBGCommittee@cityofmadison.com
+Via email: cchic@cityofmadison.com

 Re: East Towne Mall, surrounding campus and proposed men's homeless shelter

 Dear Committee Members:

-We felt it important to provide documentation of our concerns regarding the proposed men's shelter adjacent to East Towne Mall.
-We recognize that a lack of affordable housing is a nation and a shelter is a community necessity.
-However, we have serious concerns about what the proposed men's location would do to the long-term value of and redevelopment prospects for East Towne Mal surrounding area.
-East Towne Mall generates approximately \$1.4 million in property taxes annually for the city o Madison, serves as a large employment base, and a center of commerce.
-The retail industry is under immense pressure, the effects of which can be seen at East Towne Mall and malls across country.
+We felt it important to provide documentation of our concerns regarding the proposed men's homeless shelter adjacent to East Towne Mall.
+We recognize that a lack of affordable housing is a nationwide issue and a shelter is a community necessity.
+However, we have serious concerns about what the proposed location would do to the long-term value of and redevelopment prospects for East Towne Mall and the surrounding area.

+East Towne Mall generates approximately \$1.4 million in property taxes annually for the city of Madison, serves as a large employment base, and a center of commerce.
+The retail industry is already under immense pressure, the effects of which can be seen at East Towne Mall and malls across the country.
 The construction of this shelter within 100 yards of East Towne Mall will drive current businesses away from the property and deter new businesses from locating there.

-We'd respectfully ask that you reconsider the proposed location of the shelter in order to pres long-term viability of the East Towne Mall area.
-I have also included letters that have been sent to the Mayor and Alder Samba of concerned be owners as well.
+We'd respectfully ask that you reconsider the proposed location of the shelter in order to preserve the long-term viability of the East Towne Mall area.

+I have also included letters that have been sent to the Mayor and Alder Samba of concerned business owners as well.

 Thank you for your consideration.